Darts: Darts

 The earliest darts were stubs of arrows or crossbow bolts.
 The first purpose-made darts were manufactured from solid wood, wrapped with a strip of lead for weight and fitted with flights made from split turkey feathers.
 These darts were mainly produced in France and became known as French darts.
 Metal barrels were patented in 1906, but wood continued to be used into the 1950s.

-The first metal barrels were made from brass which was relatively cheap and easy to work.
+The first metal barrels were made from brass, which was relatively cheap and easy to work.
 The wooden shafts, threaded to fit the tapped barrel, were either fletched as before or designed to take a paper flight.
 This type of dart continued to be used into the 1970s.
 With the widespread use of plastic, the shaft and flight came to be manufactured separately, although one-piece moulded plastic shaft and flight darts were also available.

 Equipment

 Dartboard

 According to the Darts Regulation Authority, a regulation board is 451 mm in diameter and is divided into 20 radial sections.
 Each section is separated with metal wire or a thin band of sheet metal.

-Quality dartboards are still made of sisal fibres from East Africa, Brazil, or China; less expensive boards are sometimes made of cork or coiled paper.
+Quality dartboards are still made of sisal fibres from Eastern Africa, Brazil, and China; less expensive boards are sometimes made of cork or coiled paper.

 Darts

-Modern darts are made up of four components: the points, the barrels, the shafts and the flights.
+Modern darts are made up of four components: the points, the barel, the shafts and the flights.

 The points come in two common lengths, 32 and 41 mm and are sometimes knurled or coated to improve players' grip.
 Others are designed to retract slightly on impact to lessen the chance of the dart bouncing out.

-The barrels come in a variety of weights and are usually constructed from brass, silver-nickel, or a tungsten alloy.
+The barrels come in a variety of weights and are usually constructed from brass, nickel-silver, or a tungsten alloy.
 Brass is cheap but light and therefore brass barrels tend to be very bulky.
 Tungsten, on the other hand, is twice as dense as brass; thus a tungsten barrel of equivalent weight could be thirty percent smaller in diameter than a brass one.
 Pure tungsten is very brittle, however, so an alloy is commonly used, with between 80 and 95 percent tungsten and the remainder usually nickel, iron, or copper.
-Silver-nickel darts offer a compromise between density and cost.
+Nickel-silver darts offer a compromise between density and cost.
 Barrels come in three basic shapes: cylindrical, ton, or torpedo.